tavisrudd/polyglot-docker-tutorial/README.md

 #### Interlude
 * Security & multi-tenant: caveat emptor
+* point to selinux, but not covered

 #### 11. Advanced Networking (30min)
 * configuring alternate local network topologies via pipework
 * software defined networking via Open vSwitch
 * overhead of various approaches
+* resources for learning more about advanced linux networking

 #### 12. Docker on EC2
-* distro requirements
+* distro requirements and a few amis ready to go
-* launching a docker host via boto
+* bootstrapping a docker host via boto

 #### 13. Application Lifecycle
 * options for handling of releases and configuration changes